Skip to main content

 Article.all

-This method returns a Marten::DB::Query::Set object, which is commonly referred to as a "query set".
+This method returns an Article::QuerySet object, which is commonly referred to as a "query set".
 A query set is a representation of records collections from the database that can be filtered, and iterated over.
+The Article::QuerySet class, automatically generated for the Article model, is a subclass of Marten::DB::Query::Set.

 info